npm Feed Widget for Website. Free, Live - Poper

 Try the live widget

 Live demo, not a screenshot.
-Type a package name or npm handle, pick a layout, and ship the same widget to your project site.
+Type a package name or npm handle, brand the card, and ship the same widget to your project site.

 From npm to your site